 How To Get Rid Of Cabbage Worms

-Now that you know where these little cabbage pests originate, it’s time to learn how to wipe them out before they wipe out your garden.
+Now that you know where these little pests originate, it’s time to learn how to wipe them out before they wipe out your garden.
 There are a variety of options to control or eliminate cabbage worms, so let’s dive right in!

 Organic insecticides such as spinosad or pyrethrin are also commonly used to combat cabbage worm infestations.
 These are effective, but they tend to be more hazardous to use, and generally BT will handle the majority of your issues.